Rainbow Connection IV

-Rainbow Connection IV is the fourth album released by the Funk band Rose Royce on the Whitfield label in August 1979.
+Rainbow Connection IV is the fourth album by the funk band Rose Royce, released on the Whitfield label in 1979.
 It was produced by Norman Whitfield.
 This would be the last album to include lead singer Gwen Dickey before she left the group to embark on a solo career.

 History

 The album peaked at #22 on the R&B albums chart.
 It also reached #74 on the Billboard 200.
 Two singles were released from the album, "Is It Love You're After" and "What You Waitin' For".
 "Is It Love You're After" peaked at #31 on the Billboard R&B Singles chart.
 It was more successful on the UK Singles Chart, reaching #13.
 "What You Waitin' For" failed to chart.
 The album was digitally remastered and reissued on CD in 2010 by Wounded Bird Records.